Sustainability

 1. Status of Activities

-In the year ended March 31, 2022, five meetings were held and all members of each committee attended.
+In the year ended March 31, 2023, five meetings were held.

 2. Major Deliberations